slockers37/obsidian-vault/Attachments/@zhaoSelfreferencedRefractive2022 2022-04-08 10.56.30.excalidraw.md

 The height was chosen to be 25nm to keep a good level of contrast between the 3 SP dips and also considerable resonance depth. ^nId6CWlk

+Q: How does thickness of bimetallic film effect reflectance curve?

+A: Refer to 6(d) fig. With increase of thickness of metal film, θ1 remains constant, θ2 and θ3 angles are also consistent but the reflectance amplitude and FWHM decrease.
+This is because as the metal layer thickness grows, the effective refractive index of the upper grating surface decreases, making the resonance angles θ2 and θ3 less sensitive to changes in the refractive index of an analyte.
+Additionally, because Na films have low real and imaginary components of their dielectric constant, their inherent loss to light is less than that of metals such as Au.
+Also, this leads to a smaller FWHM. ^hZlbqPUj

 # Embedded files
+e7256813e58e63ec2b4cbc1490ec605a0d9acee0: $$Parameters for above structure\\ \begin{aligned} d_1 &= 20nm\\ d_2 &= 56nm\\ d_3 &= 25nm\\ h_1 &= 1nm\\ h_2 &= 90nm\\ h_3 &= 40nm\\ w_1 &= 53nm\\ w_2 &= 106nm\\ w_3 &= 80.5nm\\ P &= 320nm \end{aligned}$$
 4ada05e8f975c727c169dd5c7d525d72f1020d47: [[Attachments/Pasted Image 20220408105730_171.png]]
 5035d2f571c63b9d247aa25fc40315391a473f37: [[Attachments/Pasted Image 20220408105809_825.png]]
 50d11ec4f97c920211aa15a2af1974609a49a63f: [[Attachments/Pasted Image 20220408105958_510.png]]